Paulilami/Mortgage-Infrastructure/README.md

 Enable buy-now-pay-later for your marketplace in minutes.
 Our protocol handles all the mortgage logistics while you focus on your core marketplace experience.

+### Update Jan.2025
+I'm currently in the process of integrating a flag as bytes32 value to initialze the mortgages feature, making it much simpler to integrate.

 ## Why use on-chain mortgages?

 - 🚀 Increase transaction volume by making expensive assets accessible